-4.3.Data Analysis
+4.3.
+Data Analysis

-Sample data (from the two broad samples - insureds and insurers) was tested and found suitable for factor analysis (Hutcheson and Sofroniou, 1999; Pallant, 2001).
-Samples were then further split into four subsets: insurers' expectations', insureds' expectations, combined expectations (combining insurers and insureds), and insureds' perceptions.
-The four subsets were then tested for sample adequacy using the factorability method (Pallant, 2001), the Kaiser-Meyer-Olkin measure of sampling adequacy (KMO) and Bartlett's test of Sphericity (Tabachnick and Fidell, 1996) and found to be adequate.
+Sample data (from the two broad samples - insureds and insurers) was screened for errors of omission, and tested for normality and outliers.
+The test results confirmed that the data sets were suitable for factor analysis (Hutcheson and Sofroniou, 1999; Pallant, 2001).
+These data sets were further split into four subsets: insurers' expectations', insureds' expectations, expectations (combining insurers and insureds), insureds' perceptions.
+The four subsets were then tested sample adequacy using the factorability method (Pallant, 2001), the Kaiser-Meyer-Olkin measure of sampling (KMO) and Bartlett's test of Sphericity (Tabachnick and Fidell, 1996) and found to be adequate.
 In three of the subsets the KMO tests were well above 0.900, while the Bartlett tests were all significant at 0.000.

 Two methods were then employed to decide on the number of factors to extract for further rotation: the Kaiser criterion and the Screeplot criterion.

-Kaiser Criterion
+a) Kaiser Criterion